-- Adaptive horizon + iterative deepening - Extended search: Retain k>1 best paths, instead of just one, and extend the tree at greater depth below their leaf nodes to (help dealing with the "horizon effect") - Singular extension: If a move is obviously better than the others in a node at horizon h, then expand this node along this move - Use transposition tables to deal with repeated states - Null-move search: assume player forfeits move; do a shallow analysis of tree; result must surely be worse than if player had moved.
-This can be used to recognize moves that should be explored fully.
+- Adaptive horizon + iterative deepening - Extended search: Retain k>1 best paths (not just one) extend the tree at greater depth below their leaf nodes to help dealing with the "horizon effect" - Singular extension: If a move is obviously better than the others in a node at horizon h, then expand it - Use transposition tables to deal with repeated states - Null-move search: assume player forfeits move; do a shallow analysis of tree; result must surely be worse than if player had moved.
+Can be used to recognize moves that should be explored fully.